DevlessTeam/docs/api-engine.md

 }
 ```
 Now we query the authentication table using the get parameters provided by the engine.
 * The ``table`` parameter is used to provide the table name
 * The ``orderBy`` parameter makes it possible to arrange the data in descending order based on the field provided
 * The ``where`` parameter is used to get data where the field provided before the comma contains the data passed
 * The ``size`` parameter is used to set the total number of records to be returned.
 * The ``offset`` parameter sets an offset on the record.

-Next, we change the username from Edmond to James
+Next, we are going to change the username from Edmond to James

 <a name="Updating-data-to-table"></a>